 • Encouraging independence and self-confidence in students with SEN, providing positive reinforcement.

-• Maintaining confidentiality and adhering to safeguarding policies and procedures to ensure the well-being and safety of students with SEN.
+• Adhering to safeguarding policies and procedures to ensure the well-being and safety of students with SEN.

 Required skills and knowledge